 Photo by MIndy Tucker

-Giulia Rozzi is a writer, comedian, actress, producer and very emotional person that was raised in Boston by two adorable Italian immigrants that let her watch Benny Hill when she was three.
+Giulia Rozzi is a writer, comedian, actress and very emotional person that was raised in Boston by two adorable Italian immigrants that let her watch Benny Hill when she was three.

 She has created and performed two solo shows: Stupid Foreigners and Bad Bride .
-Since debuting Bad Bride and publishing her popular article 7 Signs It's More Than Just Cold Feet, Giulia has become a sought out voice on the topic of relationships. and now co-hosts the relationship podcast Hopefully We Don't Break-Up with her boyfriend, comedian Will Miles.
-Giulia also co-created/hosts the long running sex themed storytelling show Stripped Stories with Margot Letiman.
-An experienced actress and improviser, Giulia trained at The Upright Citizens Brigade Theatre, Improv Olympic West, The Groundlings and Kimball Studios.
-She co-stars/created the web series Seeing Other People with Brooke Van Poppelen.
-She also hosts and produces the new show First Set in which comedians share footage from one of thier first times doing comedy.
+Since debuting Bad Bride and publishing her popular article 7 Signs It's More Than Just Cold Feet, Giulia has become a sought out voice on the topic of relationships leading her to co-host the podcast Hopefully We Don't Break-Up with her boyfriend, comedian Will Miles.
+She also co-created/hosted the beloved sex themed storytelling show Stripped Stories with Margot Letiman which was one of the first and longest running storytelling shows in New York City.

-Her writing credits include the MTV series Girl Code and Silent Library (where one of her game ideas made Snooki vomit).
-She was also a contributor to Bravo's Odd Mom Out and TV Land's Younger and has penned pieces for Refinery29, Esquire.com, Playgirl, BUST Magazine, xoJane and the anthologies Mortified: Real Words Real People Real Pathetic (of which she was also an associate editor) and My Parents Were Awesome.
-She also created the Tumblr Making A Murderer Hairstyles which instantly became a viral hit receiving praise from NY Magazine, Complex, Metro UK, Huffington Post and others.
+As a writer she's worked on the MTV series Girl Code and Silent Library and contributed to Bravo's Odd Mom Out and TV Land's Younger.
+She also co-wrote and co-starred in the web series Seeing Other People with Brooke Van Poppelen.
+Giulia been published on/in Refinery29, Esquire, Playgirl, BUST Magazine, xoJane and the anthologies Mortified: Real Words Real People Real Pathetic (of which she was also an associate editor) and My Parents Were Awesome.
+Her Tumblr Making A Murderer Hairstyles instantly became a viral hit receiving praise from NY Magazine, Complex, Metro UK, Huffington Post and others.